Gibbosphere/3D-printing-on-demand/README.md

 ## Project Overview

 This repository contains the final documentation for our IT Project Management course project, **3D Printing Spare Parts on Demand**, undertaken by Team 16 for the Council for Scientific and Industrial Research (CSIR).
-The project aimed to address challenges faced by asset-heavy industries, particularly mining, in obtaining timely access to spare parts through innovative solutions involving **additive manufacturing (3D printing)**.
+This project, which I led, aimed to address challenges faced by asset-heavy industries, particularly mining, in obtaining timely access to spare parts through innovative solutions involving **additive manufacturing (3D printing)**.

 ## Project Context